Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: The code did not find the WTF folder, then asked me to find it myself.
 - A: The code will look at the default install location as well as other frequently used.
-If you used another install loc, you have to find it and select the WTF folder like so:
+If you used another install loc, you have to find it and select the WTF folder like so:<br>
 ![folder_select](https://github.com/user-attachments/assets/de21a600-1f00-4c40-b91c-47f4f9e53a10)